alisonrclarke/advent-of-code-2025/README.md

 ## Prerequisites

 Make sure you have python3 installed.
-If your defauly python is python2, replace `python` with `python3` in the commands below.
+If your default python is python2, replace `python` with `python3` in the commands below.

 ## How to set up for a new day